ironhack-labs/lab-ajax-crud-characters/README.md

 - Create a complete [SPA (Single Page Application)](https://en.wikipedia.org/wiki/Single-page_application)
 - Create, Read, Update, and Delete data from a API
-- Use AJAX to connect with an external API
+- Use Axios to connect with an external API

 ## Introduction

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_268cb08540318365df8717153cacce98.png)

-In this lesson, we will use all what we have learnt about APIs and how to connect an application to them through AJAX.
+In this lesson, we will use all what we have learnt about APIs and how to connect an application to them through **Axios**.

 We will create an application to Create, Read, Update, and Delete characters from the following [Ironhack API](http://ih-crud-api.herokuapp.com/).
 The routes available in this API are the following: